abouchey/cyclist-capstone.project/README.md

 I started my process in Google Sheets.
 Some of the files were simply too big to be uploaded so I split the CSV files and then combine them again after I was done with the cleaning.
 This made the process more manageable in the long run.
 My first step was to gather more relevant data using the formula of =WEEKDAY (C2, 1) to calculate a new column named day_of_week.
 Then used another formula of =D2-C2 to determine the ride_length.
 Formating to duration to calculate how long each of the rides was.
 ### Data Cleaning
 1. All rows having missing values are deleted.
 2. Trips with a duration of less than a minute and longer than a day are excluded.
+3. End row count is 101,825

 ## Analyze and Share